Kat Walker

 APA Member

 Since completing my Doctor of Physiotherapy degree, I have worked in a variety of hospitals and settings.
-I have always been very interested in pelvic health, and found the people around me have always felt comfortable to discuss any issues they might be having.
-This is how I knew pelvic floor physiotherapy was the career for me.
+My interest in pelvic health developed naturally, as I found that people around me felt comfortable discussing any issues they might be having.
+This is how I

 I love being a pelvic floor physio and I am delighted to be able to help people achieve goals that are important to them.
 Like 1 in 3 women, I have experienced my own traumatic birth, and subsequent pelvic floor injury and dysfunction.
 I am passionate about helping people recover from their bothersome symptoms and regain their confidence.